Pranav371/Mask_R-CNN/README.md

 - Correcting model predictions
 - Exporting annotations for use in other machine learning projects
 - Fine-tuning detection results before further processing

+## Scene Understanding

+The new Scene Understanding feature enhances image analysis by going beyond simple object detection:

+1. **Relationship Detection:**
+   - Automatically identifies spatial relationships between objects (above, below, inside, next to)
+   - Recognizes common interaction patterns (e.g., person sitting on chair, book placed on table)
+   - Visualizes connections between objects in the scene

+2. **Natural Language Scene Descriptions:**
+   - Generates detailed textual descriptions of the entire scene
+   - Highlights key objects and their relationships
+   - Provides comprehensive captions about the scene content

+3. **Visual Question Answering:**
+   - Ask any question about the image content
+   - Get AI-powered answers about objects, activities, and relationships
+   - Includes common pre-set questions and the ability to ask custom questions

+4. **GPU-Accelerated Analysis:**
+   - Utilizes GPU (when available) for faster processing
+   - Shows detailed performance metrics
+   - Optimized for both CPU and GPU environments

+To use the Scene Understanding feature:
+1. Process an image with Mask R-CNN detection
+2. On the results page, click the "Scene Understanding" button
+3. Explore the detected relationships, descriptions, and ask questions about the image

+This feature is particularly valuable for:
+- Content analysis and understanding
+- Accessibility applications (image descriptions for visually impaired)
+- Research and data analysis of image content
+- Automated image captioning and tagging

 ## Requirements